What is the Limitation of Financial Accounting?

 #6 – Fraud and Window Dressing

-- In such a scenario, it will difficult for the user to know this fact, and the user may make the decision based on such financial statements that do not give an accurate and fair view of the state of a business carried on.
+- In such a scenario, it will be difficult for the user to know this fact, and the user may make the decision based on financial statements that do not give an accurate and fair view of the state of a business carried on.

 # 7 – Non-Financial Aspects

 - The first and foremost important aspect of financial accounting is that it records only those transactions which can be measured in monetary terms.

-- It has no scope for the recording transactions, which are, although non-monetary, but have an important effect on running the business.
+- It has no scope for recording transactions, which, although non-monetary, have an important effect on running the business.

 - Factors such as employee efficiency, market competition, laws, and statute governing the business, economic and political scenarios, affect the business operations.
-However, they find no place in financial accounts of the entity.
+However, they find no place in the financial accounts of the entity.

 # 8 – Intangible Assets

-- This gives a very weak picture of the balance sheet and impacts the net worth of those organizations which are highly invested in assets but low on sales.
+- It gives a very weak picture of the balance sheet and impacts the net worth of those organizations which are highly invested in assets but low on sales.

-- It is a major problem for many start-ups being IT-based companies invested heavily in intellectual property.
+- It is a major problem for many start-ups and IT-based companies that invest heavily in intellectual property.

 # 9 – Audit Concerns

-- This small and medium business, however, does have to prepare financial statements but are simply not required to be audited.
+- However, this small and medium business does have to prepare financial statements but is not required to be audited.

 - In the absence of an audit, it is not just that they have followed the policies and principles appropriately.
-Thus, leading to the question of whether the financial statements are reliable?
+This leads to the question of whether the financial statements are reliable?

 # 10 – Future Prediction

-- The whole financial statements theory is formulated on the historical cost basisCost BasisCost basis is the valuation of assets at their original or at-cost price inclusive of incidental expenses determined after making relevant adjustments for dividends, stock splits and distribution of return on capital.
+- The complete financial statements theory is formulated on the historical cost basisCost BasisCost basis is the valuation of assets at their original or at-cost price inclusive of incidental expenses determined after making relevant adjustments for dividends, stock splits and distribution of return on capital.
 It facilitates the taxation of assets. and specific to the period as required by statute.